gitChara-dot/Yaha-Pet/README.md

 ## Support me!
 Totally optional.
 Yaha-Pet will always be free, for Chiikawa fans, and made by a Chiikawa fan.
-Still, you can support it's development buying me a Ko-Fi!
+Still, you can support its development buying me a Ko-Fi!
 You should do it only if you can and want to. https://ko-fi.com/gitchara